Convex-Dev/design/docs/cad/020_tokenomics/README.md

 ### Coin Supply

 The issued coin supply is VARIABLE based on coin issuance via the Release Curve or contributor awards.
+It is denominated in Convex Coins.

+Each Convex Coin MUST be sub-divided into 1,000,000,000 base units, referred to informally as "coppers"

+The Network must treat Convex Coins and coppers identically, i.e. the implementation should consider the range of possible coin values to be a value from `0` to `10^18`, where `10^9` is a Convex Coin.

+Coins that are used for transaction fees (or deliberately burned) are removed from the coin supply and placed in a special Reward Pool that is used to pay rewards to peer operators and stakers.
+In this way, the coin economy becomes fully circular after initial issuance.

 The Network MUST implement a technical fixed maximum coin supply cap of 1,000,000,000 Convex Coins.
 The number of issued coins at any time may be less than this amount, but can never exceed this amount.

-Each Convex Coin MUST be sub-divided into 1,000,000,000 base units, referred to informally as "coppers"

-The Network must treat Convex Coins and coppers identically, i.e. the implementation should consider the range of possible coin values to be a value from `0` to `10^18`.

 Note: The maximum supply cap is chosen so that all valid coin balances can be expressed within a 64-bit long value, which allows for efficient implementation on most modern CPU architectures.